kobrarahimi200/SalesTaxses-JavaProject/README.md

 write the command `java -jar --enable-preview SalesTaxes.jar`.

  Atfer runnig successfuly you will be able to see the list of all products.
+A, B, C and D are the output message that you see them on commandline.

 A.
 ```